bayloid/tracking_a_bowler_in_cricket/README.md

-# Tracking a Sports Player
+# Tracking a Bowler in Cricket

-Welcome to my CE301 GitLab repository.
+Welcome to my Git repository.
 The objective of this project is to gain insight into a bowler's action in cricket by tracking their skeleton from 2D video and using landmarks to make inferences on the attempted delivery.
+Originally concieved as part of my final year university project at the University of Essex.

 ## Usage